EOPF-Explorer/landing-page/index.md

 <div class="large-space"></div>

-### Engaging Visualizations & Interactive Features
+### Dynamic Data Visualisation and Storytelling

-Navigate through our engaging visualizations to experience how EOPF Sentinel Zarr facilitates effortless exploration of Sentinel data right in your browser.
+Experience how EOPF Sentinel Zarr powers effortless exploration of Sentinel data and embedding of visualisations into stories and feature maps, straight from the products in cloud storage.

 <client-only>